lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example4/README.md

 ```

 We see that now the INI files are parsed, but that the INI plugin cannot resolve the child group 'environment_test'.
+Without the 'environment_test' group applied to the ntp_client:children, there are no ntp client hosts defined.

+This can be confirmed by targeting that group.

 ## Conclusion/Next Steps